-Dr Francine Heatley is a Trial Manager at the UKCRC registered Imperial Clinical Trials Unit (ICTU) in the School of Public Health within the Faculty of Medicine at Imperial College.
+Dr Francine Heatley is a Trial Manager in the Section of Vascular Surgery (Surgery and Cancer) within the Faculty of Medicine at Imperial College.

-Francine is a Biology graduate from the University of Nottingham and has over 15 years experience of conducting clinical research in therapeutic areas such as vascular surgery, cardiovascular and oncology .
-She spend 3 years working for an academic research organisation in Canada and is familiar in both Health Canada and FDA clinical trial regulations.
+Francine is a Biology graduate from the University of Nottingham with 20 years experience of conducting clinical research in therapeutic areas such as vascular surgery, cardiovascular and oncology .
+She spent 3 years working for an academic research organisation in Canada and is familiar in both Health Canada and FDA clinical trial regulations.

-At Imperial, she currently manages the JP Moulton funded DAVE (Decellularised Dermis Allograft for the Treatment of Chronic Venous Leg Ulceration) Trial and previously manged the NIHR EVRA (Early Venous Reflux Ablation) ulcer trial: A randomised clinical trial to compare early versus delayed endovenous treatment of superficial venous reflux in patients with chronic venous ulceration.
+At Imperial, she currently manages the NIHR funded VEIN platform development study.
+Previously, she has managed the NIHR DM-PAD study investigating the best diagnostic test for the detection of peripheral arterial disease in patients with diabetes, the JP Moulton funded DAVE (Decellularised Dermis Allograft for the Treatment of Chronic Venous Leg Ulceration) Trial and the NIHR EVRA (Early Venous Reflux Ablation) ulcer trial: A randomised clinical trial to compare early versus delayed endovenous treatment of superficial venous reflux in patients with chronic venous ulceration.
 The study results were published in the New England Journal of Medicine: https://www.nejm.org/doi/full/10.1056/nejmoa1801214

 Francine completed her PhD in Leg Ulcer outcomes at Imperial College London in June 2021.